Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 The Coat of Arms and Cultural Heritage

-The coat of arms plays a central role in Dominica’s cultural heritage, representing the island’s natural resources and its people’s connection to the land.
-As a national emblem, it is frequently highlighted during significant events like National Emblems Week, when Dominicans reflect on the symbols that define their identity.
+The coat of arms is central to Dominica’s cultural heritage, representing the island’s natural resources and people’s connection to the land.
+As a national emblem, it is frequently highlighted during significant events like National Emblems Week, when Dominicans reflect on the national symbols that define their identity.